Brian Kelley

 Solutions for ALL Water Users

-Wild Salmon Center’s Oregon Water Initiative is focused on improving Oregon’s water rights system and finding solutions that make sense for all water users, while protecting streamflow for the state’s prized wild salmon.
+Wild Salmon Center’s Oregon Water Initiative is focused on improving Oregon’s water rights system and finding solutions that make sense for all water users—especially the state’s prized wild salmon.
 This work is critical, given the accelerating impacts of climate change on vulnerable salmon runs and the water needs of communities.

 WSC’s Oregon Water Initiative aims to: